Richardaeld/Eldridge_Music/README.md

         + Allauth - An app that allows login, log out, password recovery and more.
         + Stripe - An app that allows users to securely use their credit cards.
         + Postgres - The type of SQL server used to store infofrmation.
-        + Crispy Forms -
+        + Crispy Forms - Allows for forms to easily, quickly, and neatly be created and configured.
 + AWS - A Server used to store static and media files

 # Testing
 + The **Testing** documentation can be found on [TESTING.md](TESTING.md).

 # Bugs and Other Problems
 ## Current Bugs
-+ displaying roman numerals accurately -- django title tag -- no solution
++ Roman numerals in names for merchandise items display inaccurately.
+    + Caused by:
+        + The use of Django's tag title `{% | title %}`.
+    + Thought(s):
+        + If title is removed from the name templating and superusers entered everything in 100% accurate this could be avoided.
+        + If a `text-transfrom: uppercase` css command is used it would solve this problem but create an overall poorer user experience.

 ## Other Problems
-+ bootstraps toasts wouldnt function proper -- wrote own JS vanilla
-+ Had to remove header that showed the page user was on because names were to big and caused a poor user experience
++ Bootstrap's toasts wouldn't show up on screen.
+    + Caused by:
+        + Some error with jQuery.
+    + Fix:
+        + Wrote custom JS script to reveal any toasts.
++ An active link header was originally used to display the name of the item a user was viewing however, some names proved to be to large.
+    + Caused by:
+        + Names longer than 15 characters.
+    + Fix:
+        + Removed the active link that showed users the name of the product they were on.
-+ User search bar off-center -- had to guess with a margin %
++ User search bar on the fixed header was evidently askew.
+    + Caused by:
+        + Responsive design header that used book strap fixed size cols and possibly a myriad of other problems.
+    + Fix:
+        + A combination of flex, guessed left/right margins, and Bootstrap.

 # Deployment
 ## GitHub - GitPod